Skip to main content

 BIB NUMBER INFORMATION

-- U.S. residents will be mailed their Bib Number and Participant Guide near the end of March.
+- U.S. residents will be mailed their Bib Number and Participant Guide prior to the event.

 - International residents (including Canada) may pick up their bib number on race day at the Registration Tent near the start area between 6:30 a.m. and 7:30 a.m.
 ET.

 - If you misplace your bib, or it gets damaged, a replacement bib will be issued on race day at the Registration Tent.